manishkumarr1017/CTF-Writeups/darkCON/FS-1/README.md

 }
 ```

-Here we can edit the chunks as the chunks size are not stored there is overflow vulnerability as it is taking the size again from user input.
+Here we specify an index to a chunk, and it checks if it is a non-null pointer.
+It prompts us the amount of bytes to scan in for editing the chunk.
+This leads to heap overflow vulnerability.

 ** There is a heap overflow vulnerability **